 |

-The use of PragTic allowed me generation of a vast amount of data that can
+The use of PragTic allowed me to generate a vast amount of data that can help others understand the limits of current multiaxial high-cycle methods.
+The data are saved within a MySQL database,

-which in conjuction with the PhP language allows presentation of data in a quite
+FatLim, which, in conjunction with the PHP language, allows for the presentation of data in a highly interactive mode.

-implementation of new methods and their efficient and quick testing (PragTic solves
+are often impeded by two facts: (1) the unavailability of a fatigue solver that allows fast implementation of new methods and their efficient and quick testing (PragTic

-this problem nicely); (2) unavailability of experimental data for testing of new proposals.
+addresses this problem effectively); (2) the unavailability of experimental data for testing new proposals.

 |